afontainec/chinchay-docs/docs/models/find.md

 Next in line, we will see about the `find` method.
 This is an asynchronous method that returs an array of javascript object, where each javascript object represent an entry of the database that meets with the parameters requested.
 This is one of the most flexible and powerful tool.
 With no more overdues, lets get to it.

+### Parameters

+  * Search: Javascript object with the definition of what should be searched.
+  * Columns: An array with the columns that should be return.
+If its null or 'all' will return all the columns.
+  * Options: A javascript object for more configurations, such us sorting, grouping, etc.

 ## Simple Queries

 The first parameter of the `find` method is the `search`: a javascript object where you define what you want to search for.
 Lets see some examples: